IELTS Speaking Practice | Equipment, Hi-Tech Equipment

 What do you suggest a person, for example, an old person, do if he or she cannot understand how to use modern equipment?

-Once the person has the equipment in their home and if they experience problems with using it - then probably the easiest thing to do is to ask a family member who might be more knowledgable about such things, maybe their children, or even grandchildren, to help them learn how to use the equipment correctly.
+Once the person has the equipment in their home and if they experience problems with using it - then probably the easiest thing to do is to ask a family member who might be more knowledgeable about such things, maybe their children, or even grandchildren, to help them learn how to use the equipment correctly.

 What do you suggest could be done to help old people understand how to use modern hi-tech equipment?

 Really, I don't think it's a big problem - or at least it's only a short-term problem.
 Most older people will have family or even friends who can help them understand how to work any new high-tech equipment they buy.
-Of course, sales people in stores could make a point of trying to be extra helpful when an older person makes such a purchase but apart from that I don't think there's much more that needs to be done.
+Of course, salespeople in stores could make a point of trying to be extra helpful when an older person makes such a purchase but apart from that, I don't think there's much more that needs to be done.

-The only reason it's a bit of a problem at the moment is due to the rapid development of technology devices and gadgets which we now incorporate in our daily lives, for someone who grew up without these devices it might be a challenge, but for the generation which have grown up with tech as part of daily life - when they get older - they'll be more able to deal with future tech developments and probably won't need any help at all.
+The only reason it's a bit of a problem at the moment is due to the rapid development of technology devices and gadgets which we now incorporate in our daily lives, for someone who grew up without these devices it might be a challenge, but for the generation which has grown up with tech as part of daily life - when they get older - they'll be more able to deal with future tech developments and probably won't need any help at all.

 Do you think today's young people will also have problems with hi-tech equipment when they are old?